seanboe/JavaCalculator/README.md

 ## Function Class
 The <samp>Function</samp> class defines all functions used for computations and other mathematical methods in binary pairs.
 On input, all functions are simplified to multiple <samp>Function</samp> objects that contain each other so that large functions can be simplified into binomial or monomial expressions.
 This creates a virtually recursive system since each function can invoke the <samp>compute()</samp> method on its parameters, which will then compute there parameters, and so on and so forth.
 This means that all variables, numbers, operations, and functions are stored as <samp>Function</samp> objects, making parsing from Reverse Polish Notation to a <samp>Function</samp> object very easy.
 The <samp>Function</samp> class also remembers all computations that it performs, so if the <samp>Function</samp> is computed at a certain point, it will simply return the previously calculated value without recalculating the value in order to save time.

+## Graphing Class
+The graphing algorithm graphs all points of a function, or multiple functions, on a coordinate plane.
+It uses a while loop that evaluates each function on a defined interval in order to produce the graph.
+All the points are then connected with small line segments since this allows the graph to be more smooth and accurate.
+The grapher also includes generation for the coordinate axis and even gridlines that can be spaced apart at set intervals.

+## GUIv3 Class
+NEEED TO ADDDD

+## InfixParser Class
+NEEED TO ADDDD

+## InvalidInputsException Class
+NEEED TO ADDDD

+## Main Class
+NEEED TO ADDDD

+## OperatorOnlyException Class
+NEEED TO ADDDD

+## Queue Class
+NEEED TO ADDDD

+## Statistics Class
+NEEED TO ADDDD

+## VariableDefinitionException Class
+NEEED TO ADDDD